amartyamandal/k8s-unboxing/README.md

   * It will ask for "sudo", you are welcome to check the code before you go with it, nothing harmful though
   * ansible

+**NOTE:** do not forget to downgrade or upgrade kubectl version while changing k8s version more than one version up or down

-WARNING!! - it doese update your /etc/hosts, but before that it keeps a backup.You can switch it off though There are two templates for hosts under folder "templates" one for the guest (hosts.node.template) and otherone for the host. in case you have customization in your existing host file just replace the hosts.template (which is for host) and just update with following bold placeholders
+**WARNING!!** it doese update your /etc/hosts, but before that it keeps a backup.You can switch it off though There are two templates for hosts under folder "templates" one for the guest (hosts.node.template) and otherone for the host. in case you have customization in your existing host file just replace the hosts.template (which is for host) and just update with following bold placeholders